raphaellith/150-Seconds/README.md

 # 150 Seconds

-A lot can happen in two and a half minutes - especially if you're playing 150 Seconds.

 150 Seconds is a two-player game which revolves around a chess clock.
 Players will take turns completing the prompted tasks, and then press the space bar when the task is finished.

 A task can be skipped if needed, at the expense of a 30-second penalty.